iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - monitor how the released system behaves in production, including execution traces, model usage, failures, latency, structured outputs, tool calls, anomaly scores, API errors, schema drift, cost spikes, and safety-related events

-- connect incidents back to the exact deployment record, release candidate, and specific changes introduced by that release, including prompt changes, model-configuration changes, execution-flow-definition changes, API request or response structure changes, policy changes, and environment-specific configuration changes applied when the version was put into production
+- connect incidents back to the exact deployment record, release candidate, and specific changes introduced by that release candidate, including prompt changes, model-configuration changes, execution-flow-definition changes, API request or response structure changes, policy changes, and environment-specific configuration changes applied when that release candidate was put into production

 - generate evidence packs that show what changed, what was tested, what failed, who approved, and what residual risk remains